AMAL-MAKRANE/DATA-PERSISTENCE/README.md

 # DATA-PERSISTENCE
-Project about data persistence  in java using MYSQL workbench the file "Rapport du projet" include amm the detailles of the project.
+Project about data persistence  in java using MYSQL workbench

+The file "Rapport du projet" include all the detailles of the project.